-Prerequisites: MTH185 with a grade of "C" or better and reading proficiency
+Prerequisites: MTH185 completed with a "C" or better and reading proficiency

 Calculus III is a continuation of Calculus II.
 The student will study vectors in two and three dimensions and calculus of several variables.
 A graphing calculator is required.
 (F,S)